-For an investment, custodial risk is the risk that, in the event of the failure of the counterparty, the Plan will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+Custodial credit risk is the risk the Plan will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party in the event of a failure of the counterparty.
 The Plan's investments are either held in the name of the Plan or held in trust under the Plan's name.